arun-gupta/arun-gupta.github.io/index.md

 # Arun Gupta Bio

 ## 500 character version
-Arun Gupta is vice president of Open Ecosystem Initiatives at Intel Corporation.
-He is an open source strategist, advocate, and practitioner for over two decades.
-He has taken companies such as Apple, Amazon, and Sun Microsystems through systemic changes to embrace open source principles.
-He is the elected chair of the CNCF GB and elected Chair of the OpenSSF GB.
-He has delivered technical talks in 45+ countries and authored multiple books.
+Arun Gupta is vice president of Developer Programs at Intel Corporation.
+He has over two decades of experience building, growing, and fostering large developer communities at companies such as Apple, Amazon, and Sun Microsystems.
+He is the elected chair of the CNCF Governing Board and the elected Chair of the OpenSSF Governing Board.
+He has delivered technical talks in 50+ countries and authored multiple books.
 He is a fitness and kindness enthusiast.

 ## Longer version